mvernier06/face2surrender/src/sources/index.rst

 ==========================================

 **face2surrender** is a Python application, using the CelebA database to identify a criminel.
-It is using an "autoencodeur variationnel" and an "algorythme génétique" in order to propose some pictures of faces.
+It is using a variational autoencoder and a genetic algorithm in order to propose some pictures of faces.
 We use several selection of pictures to create new faces in order to find a face that looks like the criminal we are looking for.
 It provides a simple and intuitive interface to do so.